ampproject/amphtml/extensions/amp-social-share/amp-social-share.md

 ### aria-label

 By default, the `aria-label` attribute will be populated with `Share by type` where 'type' is the `type` attribute provided to the component.
-If a value is passed in to `aria-label` it will overwrite the default value.
+If a non-empty value is passed in to `aria-label` it will overwrite the default value.

 ## Styling